bsinno1/Data-Science-Projects/README.md

 ## Sprint #6 - Introduction to machine learning

 Mobile carrier Megaline has found out that many of their subscribers use legacy plans.
 They want to develop a model that would analyze subscribers' behavior and recommend one of Megaline's newer plans: Smart or Ultra.
 You have access to behavior data about subscribers who have already switched to the new plans (from the project for the Statistical Data Analysis course).
 For this classification task, you need to develop a model that will pick the right plan.
-Since you\'€™ve already performed the data preprocessing step, you can move straight to creating the model.
+Since you\'ve already performed the data preprocessing step, you can move straight to creating the model.

 ### The task:
 Develop a model with the highest possible accuracy.
 In this project, the threshold for accuracy is 0.75.
 Check the accuracy using the test dataset.

 ## Sprint #7 - Supervised learning

 Beta Bank customers are leaving: little by little, chipping away every month.
-The bankers figured out it\'€™s cheaper to save the existing customers rather than to attract new ones.
+The bankers figured out it\'s cheaper to save the existing customers rather than to attract new ones.
 We need to predict whether a customer will leave the bank soon.
-You have the data on clients\'€™ past behavior and termination of contracts with the bank.
+You have the data on clients\' past behavior and termination of contracts with the bank.

 ### The task:
 Build a model with the maximum possible F1 score.
 To pass the project, you need an F1 score of at least 0.59.
 Check the F1 for the test set.
 Additionally, measure the AUC-ROC metric and compare it with the F1.